 Historically, Adelaide and Perth have had the highest levels of methamphetamine in Australia.
 However, since the data in this paper was collected, through sustained targeted campaigns, authorities have succeeded in reducing the rate of use in Adelaide by almost half.

-Researchers mapped the global use of four illicit drugs in their study — amphetamine, methamphetamine (also known as ‘ice’), ecstasy and cocaine — but the first three years were confined to European cities while from 2014 onwards, cities in Australia, New Zealand, Colombia, Martinique, Canada, the US, South Korea, and Israel were monitored.
+Researchers mapped the global use of four illicit drugs in their study — amphetamine, methamphetamine (also known as ‘ice’), ecstasy, and cocaine — but the first three years were confined to European cities while from 2014 onwards, cities in Australia, New Zealand, Colombia, Martinique, Canada, the US, South Korea, and Israel were monitored.

 The results showed a worrying trend of drug use across the world:

-- From 2011-2017, cocaine levels were highest in London, Bristol, Amsterdam, Zurich.
-Geneva, St Gallen, and Antwerp, with levels of between 600-900 mg/1000 people per day recorded.
+- From 2011-2017, cocaine levels were highest in London, Bristol, Amsterdam, Zurich, Geneva, St Gallen, and Antwerp, with levels of between 600-900 mg/1000 people per day recorded.
 Overall, cocaine use increased by nearly 13 percent over five years.

 - Amphetamine loads were highest in Belgium, The Netherlands, and across northern European countries, including Swedish cities and Reykjavik in Iceland.

-- The amount of methamphetamine (ice) excreted in Australasia and North America was huge, far exceeding levels in eastern Europe, which was at the time still considered high with average levels more than 150 mg/1000 people per day.
+- The amount of methamphetamine (ice) excreted in Australasia and North America was huge, far exceeding levels in eastern Europe, which was at the time still considered high with average levels of more than 150 mg/1000 people per day.
 Adelaide, in contrast, recorded levels above 600mg.

 - The Netherlands recorded the highest mass loads of ecstasy over the seven years of the study, although increases were also reported in cities like Helsinki, Oslo, Amsterdam, Brussels, and Barcelona.

-The cities with the highest overall drug levels in Europe include Antwerp, Amsterdam, Zurich, London, and Barcelona, while at the other end of the scale, cities in Greece, Portugal, Finland, Poland and Sweden have the lowest rates of drug use.
+The cities with the highest overall drug levels in Europe include Antwerp, Amsterdam, Zurich, London, and Barcelona, while at the other end of the scale, cities in Greece, Portugal, Finland, Poland, and Sweden have the lowest rates of drug use.

-Outside Europe, Medellin (Colombia), Adelaide and the US city of Seattle all recorded relatively high drug levels, although Medellin’s figures were mainly due to cocaine while Adelaide and Seattle have very high levels of methamphetamine.
+Outside Europe, Medellin (Colombia), Adelaide, and the US city of Seattle all recorded relatively high drug levels, although Medellin’s figures were mainly due to cocaine while Adelaide and Seattle have very high levels of methamphetamine.
 The study showed an 85 percent increase in methamphetamine seizures in Europe between 2012 and 2016, from 13,000 to 24,000.
 Figures from Australia are not available.